 I am blown away by the beauty of this part of Newfoundland and can’t wait to share it with you.
-If you don’t think there’s outdoor adventure in Central Newfoundland, think again.
+If you don’t think there’s any outdoor adventure in Central Newfoundland, think again.

-Go on a Marine Wildlife Safari in Hare Bay
+#1.
+Marine Wildlife Safari in Hare Bay

-The ride was beautiful, passing by several islands that were former communities that got resettled in the 1960s.
-The guides shared some of their stories of the resettlement history which was so fascinating to hear.
+The ride was beautiful, passing by several islands that were former communities resettled in the 1960s.
+The guides shared some of their stories of the resettlement history, which was so fascinating to hear.

-As we got closer, I couldn’t believe how many whales there were.
-I have been whale watching several times in Newfoundland and it’s never been this good.
-The whales were on all sides of the boat, I didn’t have enough heads and cameras to keep up with how many there were.
+As we got closer, I couldn’t believe how many whales there were!
+I have been whale watching several times in Newfoundland, and it’s never been this good.
+They were on all sides of the boat, I didn’t have enough cameras to keep up with how many there were!
 It was mainly humpbacks and a few minkes.

 More to that, the whales were so playful.
 They were happily flapping around in the water, which to me looked like they were waving at us.
 It was such a magical experience!

 Duane fried up some freshly caught trout and cod over a campfire, followed by a delicious partridgeberry cake.
 It was the perfect ending to a perfect day!

+#2.
 Get Wet on the Canyon Run with Rafting Newfoundland

 If you’re looking for an adrenaline-packed adventure in Central Newfoundland, then visit Grand Falls-Windsor and join Rafting Newfoundland for a tour on the Exploits River.

-Rafting Newfoundland offers two different rafting tours: the Canyon Run, and the Badger Chute.
+Rafting Newfoundland offers two different rafting tours: the Canyon Run and the Badger Chute.
 The latter is a family-friendly run suitable for ages 5+ and up, while the other is marketed as non-stop thrills from start to finish.

 After getting geared up and given a safety briefing, we climbed down the rocks to the river.
-The tour starts right by the dam so there’s a sign indicating the area is dangerous, only adding to the ambiance that this is going to be a thrilling adventure.
+The tour starts right by the dam, so there’s a sign indicating the area is dangerous, only adding to the ambiance that this is going to be a thrilling adventure.

 You get soaked on this tour, but the water is surprisingly warm.
-Before heading out on the raft, we swam over to check out a small waterfall, which the guides said that you can sometimes see salmon jumping over.
+Before heading out, we swam over to check out a small waterfall, which the guides said you can sometimes see salmon jumping over.
 How neat!

-We hit the first rapid soon after, which as the guide explained changes daily as it depends on the dam outflow.
+We hit the first rapid soon after, which, as the guide explained, changes daily as it depends on the dam outflow.
 So much fun!
 Although the rapids can be intense here, the route is actually very safe because there’s always a large body of calm water after each rapid.

 There are only a couple of major rapids on this route, but the guides make it fun by ‘playing’ in the water.
 We purposely took the raft back into several of the rapids, which is unlike any other rafting experience I’ve done before.
 One of these is called the ‘toilet bowl’ where you flood the raft with water.
 It’s a blast!

 All of the guides are stoked with energy and make the experience so much fun.
 The route itself is also gorgeous, taking you through the canyon along the exploits river.
-After the last rapid we floated gently back to the starting point, which was the perfect way to end the afternoon.
+After the last rapid, we floated gently back to the starting point, which was the perfect way to end the afternoon.

+#3.
 Hike to the top of Alexander Murray Hiking Trail

 The hike is named after Sir Alexander Murray, who was the first person to make a geological map of Newfoundland.

 The summit, called HayPook, offers 360-degree views of Green Bay.
 It’s definitely one of the best views I found while traveling in Central Newfoundland.

 One of my favorite adventures in Central Newfoundland was sea kayaking around the Bay of Exploits with Adventures Newfoundland.

-After spending the night in gorgeous Fortune Harbour, we met the owner Paul in nearby Lawrence’s harbor where we hopped in his boat to the Bay of Exploits.
+After spending the night in Fortune Harbour, we met the owner Paul in nearby Lawrence’s harbor, where we hopped in his boat to the Bay of Exploits.

 The Bay of Exploits has a fascinating history that Paul is a wealth of knowledge about.
 The land was inhabited by the Beothuk Indians before the arrival of European settlers, and when European settlement began, serious conflict developed.

 My travel partner, Matt, may have also been kindly pulling the weight in our double kayak while I took photos, but he agreed that it was an easy paddle.

 Whether you want a one-day paddle or a week-long camping adventure, Paul can customize the tour to your needs.
 Visit his website to learn more!

-Go Hiking in Fogo and Visit One of the Four Corners of The Flat Earth
+#5.
+Visit One of the Four Corners of The Flat Earth

-While the inn is certainly impressive, what attracts me about Fogo is its ease of access to nature.
-Walking around, it feels although the entire island is a hiking trail.
+While the inn is certainly impressive, what I love about visiting Fogo Island is its ease of access to nature.
+Walking around, it feels like the entire island is a hiking trail.

 Aside from being incredibly picturesque, what’s interesting about Tilting is that it’s the only Irish settlement in Fogo.
 The accent of those from Tilting, including Al, sounds remarkably Irish.
 I could listen to him talk all day!

 Just in time for sunset, we headed up to Brimstone head for a quick hike to one of the four corners of the flat earth, or at least what’s believed by the Flat Earth Society.
 The other three are Hydra, Bermuda Triangle, and Papa New Guinea (new travel goal)?